HOW TO SET PERSONAL BOUNDARIES IN LIFE AND WHY THEY MATTER

 What are your priorities right now?
 Would you have any to add or subtract?
 Grab a notebook and pen or you might like this free Define Your Priorities Worksheet to help you brainstorm!

 Write down some broad boundaries for each of these areas.

 Here’s an example related to my internet shopping above…

-I want to spend money intentionally on things that I really need or love so that I can save more, get out of debt and spend what money I do have on experiences rather than more stuff.
+I want to spend money intentionally on things that I really need or love so that I can spend less, save more and free myself from the burden and stress of debt.

 I think boundaries should be specific, start with a positive statement of intent (I want, I will, I can…) and have some indication of the result.

-In the above example I said that I wanted to save more, get out of debt so I’ve set a definite purpose for my boundary.
-There has to be a point to the boundary otherwise you’re telling yourself to do or not do something without being crystal clear on the ‘why’ behind it.
+In the above example I said that I wanted to save more, spend less and get out of debt so I’ve set a definite purpose for my boundary.
+There has to be a reason for your boundary otherwise you’re telling yourself to do or not do something without being crystal clear on the ‘why’ behind it.
 If we’re not clear on our ‘why’ then it’s easy to lose focus or motivation.

-Boundaries take practice – It may take a while for your boundaries to be effective.
+It may take a while for your boundaries to be effective.
 The more you use and practice them, the better they’ll work for you.
 Think of them a bit like a muscle as boundaries become stronger the more you use them.

 - Setting aside time for date night with your partner once a week/month